 - Abstract Syntax Tree is created.
 This tree represents the logical structure of the code.

 - The tree is interpreted and replaced with the machine code understandable by the browser.
-Machines only understand binary code, so we need the interpreter to translate the language of programmers to the computer language.
+Machines only understand binary code, so we need an interpreter to translate the language of programmers to the computer language.

-- The next (but optional) step, is the compilation of the code – its optimization.
+- The next (but optional) step is the compilation of the code – its optimization.
 For example, if the compiler detects a looped process, it saves the results of the first operation and breaks the loop, reducing the load of the processor.

 Why developers like WASM

-Many programming languages, like C, C++, C#, Rust or Go, can be compiled into WASM format.
+Many programming languages, like C, C++, C#, Rust, or Go, can be compiled into WASM format.
 In other words: you can create an advanced desktop application in your favorite language, and then transfer it to the web with just a little effort.

 What is WebAssembly used for in the wild?